 One of the parents of this new variety is Salvia cuatrecasana, with small flowers of a deep purple.
 A collector's plant, it is floppy and blooms somewhat sparingly over the course of the year.
 To improve the growth habit, flower size and blooming season we crossed this species with one of our best Salvia guaranitica clones.
 The result is a plant with large lush leaves, strong stems and sizable flower displays.

 A tender variety, it is suitable for the southern areas of the US as a perennial.
 It qualifies as a good choice as an annual in colder Zones.

 We are very excited to offer this plant for the first time in 2017.

-(Rhythm and Blues Anise-Scented Sage) This variety is a far superior version of the older standby 'Black and Blue'.
+(Rhythm and Blues Anise-Scented Sage) New for 2017, this variety is a superior version of the older standby 'Black and Blue'.
 Easy to grow and rewarding, this hummingbird favorite is our very best Anise Scented Sage.

 (Elk Argentina Skies Anise-Scented Sage) Developed at FBTS, this new introduction is superior to the old standby, 'Argentina Skies'.
 Superior growth and earlier flowering make it a must-have choice for hummingbird gardeners.